 Arc Number: 8.
-There are eight virtues with eight shrines dedicated to them, eight character classes, eight major towns in Britannia, and eight dungeons with eight levels each.
+There are eight virtues with eight shrines dedicated to them, eight character classes represented by eight recruitable companions (although there are only eight slots in the Player Party, including one for the Avatar), eight major towns in Britannia, and eight dungeons with eight levels each.

 Artifact of Doom: Mondain's Skull (remember, the villain from Ultima I) Using it would instantly wipe out every living thing in the player's current location, except for Lord British (even Lord British in the NES version).
 It also drove your Karma Meter (all of them!) to 0.
 Since many players at the time didn't realize there was a Karma Meter...

 Broad Strokes: Looking back at the first three games, the events of them weren't...quite as described by Ultima IV.
 Time Travel may explain some of it, but by this time the general rules and definitions have solidified.

 Dialogue Tree: One of the earliest examples of the concept; in PC versions of Ultima IV one could have limited conversations with everyone in the towns.
 Later games would make it easier to come up with topics; this one made you type each one out.
 "Name" and "Job" were the common opening lines; and then later Arc Words tended to be important.
 The only three words that all NPCs were guaranteed to respond to were "Name" "Job" and "Health".
 Occasionally an NPC in their dialog would let slip a subject that you could then bring up to another NPC.
 Since this could lead to Sequence Breaking, later games made them spell out the conversation topics depending on what information flags you encountered.